When Jimmer Fredette & Kawhi Leonard Were College Rivals

 “You know, he just said some things.”
 Said Jimmer, who scored a game-high 30 in the loss and won MVP of the tournament.
 “I’m not going to repeat anything that he said.
 But he was excited that they won.
 He decided to say some things.
 I’m not going to back down.
 I said a couple of things as well, then we were done.
 We went forward.”

-A few month later, in the 2011 NBA draft, Jimmer was selected by the Bucks at 10, then traded to the Kings (that didn’t work out well for Jimmer or the Kings); Leonard was picked five spots later by the Pacers, then traded to the Spurs (that worked out very well for Leonard and the Spurs).
+A few months later, Jimmer was selected by the Bucks at 10 in the 2011 NBA draft, then traded to the Kings (that didn’t work out well for Jimmer or the Kings); Leonard was picked five spots later by the Pacers, then traded to the Spurs (that worked out very well for Leonard and the Spurs).
 Four years later, the Spurs brought the two together by signing Jimmer during the off season.
 After just two preseason games, Jimmer was cut.

-Since his brief stop in San Antonio, he’s been bouncing around and putting up Wilt Chamberlain numbers in the D-League and China, where he is known as “The Lonely Master.”
+Since his brief stop in San Antonio, he’s been collecting passport stamps and putting up Wilt Chamberlain-like numbers in the D-League and China, where he is known as “The Lonely Master.”